melezhik/swat/README2.md

 Anyway, the example with 'print "hello world"' is quite useless, there are of course more effective ways how you code use perl expressions in your swat stories.

-One of usefull thing you could with perl expressions is to call some Test::More functions to modify test workflow:
+One of useful thing you could with perl expressions is to call some Test::More functions to modify test workflow:

         # skip tests